3-6 Martyr Role Model

 Overview

-You are a deep, complex soul who has lived many lives within this one.
-The third line's experiential nature combines with the sixth line's three life phases to create a profile that gathers unusual practical wisdom over a lifetime.
+You are a complex soul who seems to have lived many lives inside this one.
+The third line learns through experience, and the sixth line unfolds across three life phases; together they build an unusual store of practical wisdom over a lifetime.

-Line 6 gives your life three distinct phases.
-Before roughly age 30, your sixth line operates like a third line, effectively doubling the trial-and-error energy.
-This first phase is often intense and sometimes chaotic — you are deep in the trenches of life, learning everything through direct experience.
-Relationships may be turbulent, career paths may change frequently, and the accumulation of "what doesn't work" can feel disheartening.
-But every experience is building your database of practical wisdom.
+Before roughly age 30, your sixth line behaves like a third line, which doubles the trial-and-error energy.
+This first phase is intense and often chaotic.
+You are deep in the trenches, learning everything by direct experience: relationships turn turbulent, career paths change often, and the growing pile of "what doesn't work" can feel disheartening.
+Every experience is still building your database of practical wisdom.

-From approximately 30 to 50, Line 6 moves onto the "roof" — a period of observation and reflection.
-The intensity of the first phase settles, and you begin to see patterns in your experiences.
-You become more selective and discerning, watching life from an elevated perspective.
-However, your Line 3 continues to learn through engagement, so you don't become completely detached — you simply become more conscious about which experiments you enter.
+From about 30 to 50, Line 6 climbs onto the "roof" — a period of observation and reflection.
+The early intensity settles and you start to see the patterns in what you lived.
+You grow more selective, watching life from a higher vantage point.
+Your Line 3 keeps learning through engagement, though, so you never go fully detached; you just get more deliberate about which experiments you enter.

-After 50, you descend from the roof as the Role Model, carrying an intense depth of lived wisdom.
-The combination of Line 3's practical experience and Line 6's elevated perspective makes you one of the wisest and most grounded guides available.
+After 50, you come down from the roof as the Role Model, carrying real depth of lived wisdom.
+Line 3's hands-on experience and Line 6's elevated perspective together make you one of the most grounded guides around.

-Throughout all phases, the third line ensures you are always hands-on — never purely theoretical.
-You learn by doing, by bumping into things, by discovering what works through the process of finding what doesn't.
-This can create a pattern of bonds forming and breaking, which is not failure but the natural mechanism through which you gather your most important insights.
+In every phase, the third line keeps you hands-on rather than theoretical.
+You learn by doing, by bumping into things, by finding what works through what doesn't.
+This shows up as bonds that form and break — not failure, but the mechanism that gathers your most important insights.

 Love & Relationships

-Your love life follows a unique developmental arc shaped by Line 3's experiential learning and Line 6's three distinct life phases.
-Understanding this arc is essential to not judging yourself for a love life that may look chaotic from the outside but has a deep internal logic.
+Your love life follows an arc shaped by Line 3's learning-by-experience and Line 6's three life phases.
+Knowing that arc keeps you from judging a love life that can look chaotic from the outside but runs on its own internal logic.

-Before roughly age 30, your Line 6 operates like a Line 3, doubling the trial-and-error energy.
-This first phase often involves intense, sometimes turbulent relationships where you are gathering data about what love actually means through lived experience.
-These early bonds — even the ones that end painfully — are building the foundation for the wisdom you'll carry later.
+Before roughly age 30, your Line 6 acts like a Line 3, doubling the trial-and-error energy.
+This first phase brings intense, sometimes turbulent relationships where you gather data about what love actually is through lived experience.
+Even the bonds that end painfully are laying the foundation for the wisdom you carry later.

-From approximately 30 to 50, Line 6 moves onto the "roof" — a period of observation and reflection.
-You may become more selective, even withdrawn from the dating world.
-This is not giving up on love; it's a necessary phase where you integrate everything you learned in the first phase.
-Relationships during this period tend to be more measured and discerning.
+From about 30 to 50, Line 6 moves onto the "roof" — a period of observation and reflection.
+You may grow more selective, even withdrawn from dating.
+This isn't giving up on love; it's the phase where you integrate everything the first one taught you, and your relationships turn more measured and discerning.

-After 50, Line 6 comes off the roof as the Role Model, bringing hard-won wisdom back into active engagement.
-Relationships in this phase carry an authenticity and depth that earlier experiences were preparing you for.
+After 50, Line 6 comes off the roof as the Role Model and brings that hard-won wisdom back into active relationships.
+Connections in this phase carry the authenticity and depth the earlier years were preparing you for.

-The relationship trap for 3/6 is pessimism — using early difficult experiences as proof that ideal love doesn't exist.
-Line 3 can become cynical and Line 6 can become permanently aloof, creating a pattern where you watch life from the sidelines instead of participating.
+The trap for the 3/6 is pessimism — treating early painful experiences as proof that ideal love doesn't exist.
+Line 3 turns cynical, Line 6 turns permanently aloof, and you end up watching from the sidelines instead of taking part.

-When living correctly, your signature state in love is a partnership that embodies the wisdom of experience.
-You bring a rare combination of practical relationship knowledge and visionary ideals.
-You know what doesn't work because you've lived it, and you know what could work because Line 6 holds the template of what's possible.
+Lived well, your love looks like a partnership built on the wisdom of experience.
+You pair practical relationship knowledge with visionary ideals: you know what doesn't work because you've lived it, and you know what could work because Line 6 holds the template of what's possible.

 Ideal match: other 3/6s and 6/3 profiles.
 Also compatible with 1/3, 3/5, 4/6, and 6/2.